-- Semi-dwarf sized fruit trees reach 12-15 feet (4-5 m.) in height and width with the exception of sweet cherries, which will get a little larger at 15-18 feet (5 m.) tall/wide.
+- Semi-dwarf sized fruit trees reach 12 to 15 feet (4-5 m.) in height and width with the exception of sweet cherries, which will get a little larger at 15 to 18 feet (5 m.) tall/wide.

 Standard sized trees grown from seed need more space than if they are made by grafting onto a dwarf or semi-dwarf.
-Fruit tree spacing can be as close as 2-3 feet (61-91 cm.) apart for a hedgerow.
+Fruit tree spacing can be as close as 2 to 3 feet (61-91 cm.) apart for a hedgerow.
 If multi-planting, plant similar rootstocks together and trees with like spray requirements together.

 How Far Apart Do You Plant Fruit Trees?

 The following are some of the basic space requirements for fruit trees.

 - Standard apple trees need 30 to 35 feet (9-11 m.) between trees, while semi-dwarf apples require 15 feet (5 m.) and dwarf apples need only 10 feet (3 m.)

 - Peach trees should be spaced 20 feet (6 m.) apart.